 Have you or someone you love been struggling with frustrating and uncomfortable skin issues as of late?
 Whether you are experiencing dry skin on your hands or acne on your face or back, you’re likely wondering what is causing the issue and what you can do to fix it.
 If you’ve tried any number of supposed solutions only to find that your skin issues aren’t clearing up, it may be time to look for answers in more unexpected places.
 While many people are quick to assume that what is causing their skin issues can be attributed to their choice of soap, for example, the problem may be the water that you’re washing with instead!

-While many of us believe that acne breakouts are something that should be reserved for those in their teens, this is far from being the truth of the matter.
-Although you may wish you were past your acne days, you may be currently dealing with an acne breakout that you can’t determine the cause of.
+While many of us believe that acne breakouts are something that should be reserved for those in their teens, this is far from the truth of the matter.
+Although you wish you were past your acne days, you may be currently dealing with an acne breakout that you can’t determine the cause of.
 If you have recently changed soaps and specialty products and are still suffering from acne breakouts, you may want to think about whether or not your water is to blame.

 Hard water that contains large amounts of magnesium, iron, and/or calcium could interfere with your soap lather, and the mineral flecks can actually end up clogging your pores.
-This creates a perfect storm of sorts where acne forms each time that you wash your shoulders, back, or face.
+This creates a perfect storm of sorts where acne forms each time you wash your shoulders, back or face.
 If you suspect that your water may contain large amounts of any of the contaminants listed above, visit the EPA’s website to locate a testing facility near you.

 Itchy, Red Skin and Hives

 One of the worst things that you can experience when it comes to contaminants in your tap water, in terms of your skin, is an excess of chlorine.
 While many communities add chlorine to tap water during the processing stage in an effort to kill microbes, the chlorine isn’t filtered back out again of the water supply after this.